For the last few nights, my 5-year old has asked for the same story. Rumpelstiltskin.

 It’s going to happen that you won’t always tell the truth.
 Sometimes it is to be kind or protect someone.
 Use your good judgment about whether it is okay or not.

 Always keep learning.
 Everything is interesting when you try to understand it.
 How planes fly; how organs in…

 During the coronavirus lockdown, I sat alone in my book-filled studio.
 I was surrounded by great literature, beautiful music.
 A glorious garden streamed through the windows.

-And I chose to do something absolutely titillating.
+And I chose to do something absolutely mind numbing.